-YOU cannot see anything with perfect sight unless you have seen it before.
+You have seen it before.
 When the eye looks at an unfamiliar object it always strains more or less to see that object, and an error of refraction is always produced.
 When children look at unfamiliar writing or figures on the blackboard, distant maps, diagrams, or pictures, the retinoscope always shows that they are myopic, though their vision may be under other circumstances absolutely normal.
 The same thing happens when adults look at unfamiliar distant objects.
 When the eye regards a familiar object, however, the effect is quite otherwise.
 Not only can it be regarded without strain, but the strain of looking later at unfamiliar objects is lessened.